The Top Ten Topical Skin Treatments To Use With Light Therapy

 After treatment, you can apply a gentle moisturizer.
 It is best to refrain from intense, targeted serums directly following treatment.

-The Top Ten Topical Skin Treatments To Use After A Light Therapy Session
+The Top Ten Topical Skin Treatments To Use Before or After A Light Therapy Session

 Topical Vitamin C